JamzOJamz/terraria-classic/README.md

 # Terraria Classic

-A work-in-progress remake of Terraria 1.0, written in the [Zig](https://github.com/ziglang/zig) and using [raylib](https://github.com/raysan5/raylib) for rendering.
+A work-in-progress remake of Terraria 1.0, written in [Zig](https://github.com/ziglang/zig) and using [raylib](https://github.com/raysan5/raylib) for rendering.

 ## Web Demo